tmitzka/memento-mori/README.md

 ## Dependencies

-The program requires *Python 3.6+* and the module *dateutil*, which is not included in the Python standard library and can be installed using *pip*.
+The program requires Python 3.6 and the module *python-dateutil*, which is not included in the standard library and can be installed using pip:
+`pip install python-dateutil`

 ## About Memento mori